Course Information and FAQ:

 - Joints: stiffness or swelling

 A Special Note on Chiggers.
 Chigger bites are very annoying if numerous, and are itchy but not dangerous.
 The best way to minimize or better yet, completely avoid, chigger exposure is to stay on the trail.
 Perhaps ironically, we have found that open-toed sandals attract less chiggers than socks and shoes.
 Chiggers love to bury into tight places between skin and clothing.
-Bare legs can also deter ticks because you can easily feel the more common dog tick crawling up your legs, as well as visually see them and easily send them on their way.
-We are not necessarily recommending shorts and sandals during the day, but if you enjoy wearing them, do so.
+Bare legs, especially ones doused with rose geranium oil or other deterrents, will deter ticks because you can easily feel the more common dog tick crawling up your legs, as well as visually see them and thus send them on their way.
+We are not necessarily recommending shorts and sandals during the day, but if you enjoy wearing them, then do so.
 You may fare better than your less scantily dressed colleagues.

 Poison Ivy.
 We will not be going off-trail, so it is very unlikely you will be exposed to poison ivy.
 In any case, the leaders know the plant well and will help you avoid exposure.
 If you do touch the leaves, washing vigorously with soap within an hour avoids reactivity in most people.